01 of 06

 More Things to Never Do in London

 Don't queue jump.
 Yes, British people are known for liking to queue, but, while we have gotten a bit more flexible on this, we are still horrified when we see someone walk straight to the front of the line.
 Think about it: we've waited patiently, and then someone thinks their time is more important than everyone else's in the line and tries to butt in.
-It will not endear you to the locals, I can assure you.
+It will not endear you to the locals.

 Don't think Tower Bridge is London Bridge.
 Tower Bridge is the most attractive bridge in central London, the one that opens, the one you can visit.
 London Bridge is the next one along and is nothing to look at.
 The current London Bridge was built in the 1970s although there has been a river crossing here since Roman times.
 The version of London Bridge before this one was bought and rebuilt in Lake Havasu City, Arizona.